Deltares/hydromt/docs/user_guide/model_clip.rst

 The following example clips a ``subbasin`` region (based on its outflow location) from an existing Wflow model at `/path/to/model_root` and saves the output to `/path/to/model_destination`.
-The subbasin is defined based on an outflow location snapped to a stream order 4 river which based on a map called wflow_streamorder of the Wflow model.
+The subbasin is defined based on an outflow location snapped to a stream order 4 river which is based on a map called wflow_streamorder of the Wflow model.

 .. code-block:: console